Tom Wilson (music producer)

-Thomas Blanchard Wilson Jr. (March 25, 1931 – September 6, 1978) was an American record producer best known for his work in the 1960s with Bob Dylan, the Mothers of Invention, Simon & Garfunkel, the Velvet Underground, Cecil Taylor, Sun Ra, Eddie Harris, Nico, Eric Burdon and the Animals, the Blues Project, the Clancy Brothers and Tommy Makem, and others.
+Thomas Blanchard Wilson Jr. (March 25, 1931 – September 6, 1978) was an American record producer.
+He is best known for his work in the 1960s with artists such as Bob Dylan, Frank Zappa and the Mothers of Invention, Simon & Garfunkel, the Velvet Underground, Cecil Taylor, Sun Ra, Eddie Harris, Nico, Eric Burdon and the Animals, the Blues Project, the Clancy Brothers and Tommy Makem, and others.

 Early life and education

 Wilson was born in Waco, Texas on March 25, 1931, to parents Thomas and Fannie Wilson (née Brown).
 He attended A.J.
 Moore High School in Waco and was a member of New Hope Baptist Church.
 Wilson attended Fisk University before transferring to Harvard University, where he became involved in the Harvard New Jazz Society, radio station WHRB, and was president of the Young Republicans.
 He graduated cum laude from Harvard in 1954.